 Moorish

 Another favourite is called Moorish.
 They specialize in using fresh local food and make Mediterranean and Spanish-influenced dishes.
-The tapas here are amazing and there are so many choices – even for vegetarians!
+The tapas here are amazing, and there are so many choices – even for vegetarians!

 Parap Markets

-For lunch on a Saturday, catch the bus or take a taxi a couple of minutes out of the city to the suburb of Parap.
+For lunch on a Saturday, catch the bus or take a taxi a couple of minutes from the city to the suburb of Parap.
 Every Saturday morning from 8am-2pm the Parap Markets offer lots of affordable and amazing food and drink options!
 Get a smoothie, vegan cake, Chinese food, or crepes.

 Laneway Cafe